rafalwrzeszcz-wrzasqpl/pl.wrzasq.parent/parent-opensource/src/site/markdown/guide/travis.md

 -   `OSSRH_PASSWORD` - **Sonatype** deployments accoung password;
 -   `GPG_PASSPHRASE` - password for **GPG** key;
 -   `GITHUB_TOKEN` - **GitHub** access token, used for deploying pages;
--   `SECRET` - our secret scring used for decrypting key files.
+-   `SECRET` - our secret string used for decrypting key files.

 To generate encrypted values for them call: